-- The major league baseball season lasts six months and includes 2,420 games, yet this Sunday more Americans will be in church than will attend every MLB game for the entire season. - NASCAR is said to be the most attended sporting event in America based on average attendance per event, yet there will be more people in church on one Sunday than will attend all the NASCAR races for the next four years combined. - It is thought that the Super Bowl is the most watched sporting event in the United States.
-Yet there will be more Americans in church this Sunday than will attend or watch the Super Bowl next February. - The movies may be the most attended pastime in America with 1.27 billion tickets sold each year.
-Yet in just ten Sundays, more of us will be in church than will be at the movies for the whole year.
-In other words, more of us will be in church in the next year than will go to the movies for the next five years.
+- NASCAR is said to be the most attended sporting event in America based on average attendance per event, yet there will be more people in church on one Sunday who will attend all the NASCAR races for the next four years combined. - Lionel Messi's PSG debut broke viewing records, with more than 10.5 million views in France. - It is thought that the Super Bowl is the most-watched sporting event in the United States.
+Yet there will be more Americans in church this Sunday than will attend or watch the Super Bowl next February.

 Most of those who go to church will hear some sort of preaching.
-Seen in that light, can we not say that listening to preachers preach is America's favorite pastime?
+Seen in that light, can we not say that listening to preachers preach is the world's favorite pastime?

 Preaching is central to Christianity because Christianity is a religion based on a particular book.
 The anointed preaching of that book-the Bible-is at the heart of all we do.
 In the United Pentecostal Church especially, preaching is the premier aspect of our worship.
 Our services are built around it.
 Our most popular meetings remain those that are given almost exclusively to preaching.
 Our conferences, even those at which we do business, highlight preaching.
-This echoes our commitment to the Word of God, a commitment which is based on a continuing recognition that preaching is an absolutely vital component in the ultimate salvation of a soul.
+This echoes our commitment to the Word of God, a commitment that is based on a continuing recognition that preaching is an absolutely vital component in the ultimate salvation of a soul.

-For after that in the wisdom of God the world by wisdom knew not God, it pleased God by the foolishness of preaching to save them that believe.
+For after that, in the wisdom of God, the world by wisdom knew not God, it pleased God by the foolishness of preaching to save those who believe.
 For the Jews require a sign, and the Greeks seek after wisdom: But we preach Christ crucified, unto the Jews a stumbling block, and unto the Greeks foolishness; But unto them which are called, both Jews and Greeks, Christ the power of God, and the wisdom of God (I Corinthians 1:21-24).

-In society as a whole, the popularity of preaching, as well as that of preachers, has ebbed and flowed.
+In society, the popularity of preaching, as well as that of preachers, has ebbed and flowed.
 In the early church, being a preacher was downright dangerous.
 Stephen was stoned, James was killed by the sword, and according to tradition, all the original apostles except one were martyred.
 Paul was beheaded.
 Of course, Constantine changed all that.
 During the collapse of the Roman Empire and the Dark Ages that followed, superstition shrouded preachers in mystery and turned them into more myth than men.
 The role of preaching ebbed and flowed during the passing centuries, and as it did, the state of preaching was an indication of the state of the church as a whole.
-Brown, Clinard, and Northcutt in Steps to the Sermon discuss the link between preaching and the health of the church through two thousand years of church history:
+Brown, Clinard, and Northcutt, in Steps to the Sermon, discuss the link between preaching and the health of the church through two thousand years of church history: